sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/SowmyaGowrishankarWiki.md

+### Week 4 (ending 10/21/2017):

+This week I finalized the GOF pattern for the Actor module as State pattern.
+Class Diagram was drawn using Astah.
+I have tried to include as many attribute as I could think of and the basic important functions have also been added.
+The class diagram has been added to the respective issue in the Project's kanban takboard.

+#### XP core value Simplicity

+As we completed the analysis and the flow of the game, we designed the Class Diagram this week and I ensured that the designs were simple.
+Initially while designing the game we discussed about the various different patterns that can be considerd but while implementing we decided on 5 of the GOF patterns based on how each person's functionality can be covered.

 ### Week 3 (ending 10/07/2017):

 This week, I finalized on the image to be used for the *Hero* of the game after discussing and confirming with the team members.
 I am currently working on deciding the design pattern, attributes and functions for the actor module.